Where to get a test

 No information will be shared with Immigration New Zealand even if you test positive.

 How testing works

-If you need to be tested for COVID-19, a sample is taken from you.
+If you need to get a test for COVID-19, a sample is taken from you.

-There’s more than 1 way to take a sample.
+There’s more than one way to take a sample.
 The most common way is to swab the back of your nose.
 A swab is like a small cotton-bud but with a longer stick.